owensteel/journaly-react-frontend/README.md

-The Typescript + React frontend for my sample resume application, "Journaly".
+The Typescript + React frontend for my sample resume project, "Journaly".
+This web frontend application is live on a subdomain of my personal portfolio website, at https://journaly.ow.st.

 It is a simple React application where users can journal their progress on certain goals with accountability.